 In addition to all our other sponsors, our heartfelt gratitude goes out to Legacy Hotels & Resorts and City Lodge for their fantastic support.
 Here we are at the City Lodge hotel in Summerstrand PE:

-Schools have formed the backbone of our tour, with the exceptional Philanthropy Challenge that we’re sharing with students (52 schools and about 22,000 students so far).
-It has been humbling, overwhelming and deeply inspiring to experience the vibrant energy of so many young people, coupled with the power of unified purpose.
+Schools have formed the backbone of our tour, with the Philanthropy Challenge that we’re sharing with students (52 schools and about 22,000 students so far).
+It has been humbling and inspiring to experience the vibrant energy of so many young people, coupled with the power of unified purpose.
 On behalf of our whole team, we are so grateful for all of their invaluable support!